rayhog/aviator-jekyll-template/_documentation/tql1.04.md

 content_markdown: |-
   You create queries by using the Technopedia query language (TQL), which you use with the TQL endpoint to retrieve data from the Technopedia database. <br>
   <br>
-  TQL is the graph-query language that you use to query the database.
+  TQL is the graph-query language that you use to query the Technopedia database.
-  TQL is a declarative query language that allows you to specify what data you want to retrieve by using the query language to query nodes and relationships in the Technopedia database.
+  TQL is a declarative query language that allows you to specify the data you want to retrieve by using the query language to query nodes, relationships, and attributes in the Technopedia database.

   #### Get started with TQL<br>